-- flour – just a little all-purpose flour to help thicken our cheesecake.
+- flour - just a little all-purpose flour to help thicken our burnt Basque cheesecake.

 - salt - not included in the original La Viña recipe, but I like a bit of salt in this cheesecake to bring out the vanilla and cream cheese flavors!

-- heavy cream – a little heavy whipping cream is crucial to produce that creamy, custardy texture.
+- heavy cream - a little heavy whipping cream is crucial to produce that creamy, custardy texture in this delicious cheesecake.

 One of the best things about this cheesecake is how easy it is!
-You don’t even need a springform pan!
-The main tools you’ll need are an electric mixer, parchment paper, and of course your 6-inch cake pan.
-It should have sides that are at least 2.5-inches high to accommodate the cheesecake puffing up.
+You don't even need a springform pan!
+The main tools you'll need are an electric mixer (or stand mixer with the paddle attachment), sheets of parchment paper, and of course your 6-inch cake pan.
+Your prepared pan should have tall sides that are at least 2.5-inches high to accommodate the cheesecake puffing up.